pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

     > This also works with the file system.
 9. Open files in GUI

-    > Type the filename; a small box will then apear on the right bottom of your scrren;
+    > Type the filename; a small box will then appear on the right bottom of your screen;
     > Corresponding file will be highlighted;
     > Hit `Enter` to open.